Recognize your senses, so you may be guided by your heart…

 My courage, determination and spirit had touched, among others, Gilda Radner, Lee Remick and Vince Edwards, who were not so lucky to have survived.
 Adam and my Public Service Announcements aired on all channels inspiring those afflicted with cancer and their families to seek support.
 As spokesperson for the Wellness Community my commitment has been educating others with cancer to spare them the frustrations of receiving the misdiagnosis that nearly cost my life.
 My message: 1) You are not a victim.
 2) Take responsibility for your own life.
 3) Don’t give your power away to anyone, not even to doctors.
 And, above all, 4) learn everything you can about your disease—the history, new treatments, everything.
 Lead the fight for your own recovery.
 It could make the difference and save your life.
 It had saved mine and given me precious time with my young son.
 The incredible journey my son and I took together formed a bond of love and support that made me a victor in my fight against cancer.

 Today, in the year 2013, I remain a healthy spokesperson and model, as I consciously participate in all that I do, or do not do.
 My adult son Adam is a remarkable and kind young man who continues to enhance my life.
 I am most proud of being Adam’s mother and teacher, in addition to being a creative collaborator with him.
-I have been cancer free for ten years, without seizures or need for medications.
-Though my body is experiencing radiation induced osteo-neurcrosis; having to endure two total hip revisions with orthro-scopic surgery on my left knee, my spirit is indomitable regardless of physical challenges.
+Though my body is experiencing radiation induced osteo-neurcrosis; having to endure three total hip revisions with orthro-scopic surgery on my left knee, my spirit is indomitable regardless of physical challenges.
 I am passionate about my exercises and am ever so grateful to share these disciplines with my peers of all ages.
 My life is structured around my personal well being, simplicity, and making conscious choices.
 Please visit my Art Page which illustrates my creative expression in the unification and healing of mind, body and spirit.
 I know we are infinite, immortal, beyond body, unbounded and limitless in the field of all possibilities.

 When you connect with spirit, everything is possible.